-List the contents of the Appendix under this heading on a separate page, in the order in which the documents will appear.
+List the contents of the Appendix under this heading, in the order in which the documents are organized.
 Then, include those documents in that order.

-A NEW BEGINNING: PLANNING FOR EXPANSION
+SESSION 10 A NEW BEGINNING: PLANNING FOR EXPANSION

 Congratulations!
 You have completed your NxLeveL® Business Plan.
 Now that you're familiar with the business planning process, you can utilize these powerful tools again and again as your business grows and prospers.